playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 # Finding Specific Injected Values {#finding-specific-injected-values}

-Just because we can have multiple providers throughout an application doesn't mean that there's not an order to how your component grabs specifically requested data.
+Just because we can have multiple providers throughout an application doesn't mean that there's no order to how your component grabs specifically requested data.

 Let's take that same analogy from before with the three buffet tables.
 Now, assume that the person looking to get food is a pescatarian; they don't eat meat unless it's from a fish.